vxpm/ferris.nvim/README.md

 however, i found myself wanting to use other methods as well, which led me to making ferris!

-in comparison to rust-tools, this plugin is "simpler": it does not configure Rust Analyzer for you nor does it provide debugging utilities. i myself consider this a benefit, but it's up to your judgement.
+in comparison to rust-tools, this plugin is "simpler": it does not configure Rust Analyzer for you nor does it provide debugging utilities. whether that's better or not depends on your use case!

+## related projects
+- [rustaceanvim](https://github.com/mrcjkb/rustaceanvim): spiritual successor to rust-tools, the standard plugin for configuring rust in nvim
+- [crates.nvim](https://github.com/saecki/crates.nvim): plugin to manage crates.io dependencies in your Cargo.toml